indieSoftware/Navigator/Sources/NavigatorUI/Documentation.docc/Advanced/ProvidedDestinations.md

 The application knows about the `Orders` and `Products` modules, and it and only it can see into them to get the public views needed.

 And in the case of the `Products` module, it can't even see the views.
 It just asks `ProductDestinations` to provide what's needed.
-(A `NavigationDestination` type.)
+(ProductDestinations is a `NavigationDestination` type.)

->Note: This concept works hand in hand with the concept of Navigation auto-registration developed for Navigator 1.2.
+>Note: This concept works hand in hand with the concept of NavigationDestination auto-registration developed for Navigator 1.2.
 One can get and present a new orders view or product view without caring what views that view may push or present.

 ### Exposed Destinations